PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 > The specification of organisms can be cashed out in any number of ways.
 Arno Wouters cashes it out globally in terms of the <em>viability</em> of whole orgamisms.
 Michael Behe cashes it out in terms of the <em>minimal function</em> of  biochemical systems.
 Darwinist Richard Dawkins cashes out biological specification in terms of the <em>reproduction</em> of genes.
 Thus, in <em>The Blind Watchmaker</em> Dawkins writes "Complicated things have some quality, specifiable in advance, that is highly unlikely to have been acquired by random chance alone.
 In the case of living systems, the quality that is specified in advance is ... the ability to propagate genes in reproduction."
 (Dembski, <em>No Free Lunch</em>, 2002 and 2007, p.
 148).

+Dembski's criterion for detecting Design was finding complex specified information (CSI), where "complex" did not refer to the compliatedness of the organism, but just to having a sufficiently low probability of happening under "chance".
+Having a scale of level of specification makes these criteria forms of Functional Information.

 ## Functional Information ##

 Functional Information, a form of Specified Information, was defined by Leslie Orgel in 1973.
 He was trying to define a measure of information that was useful to the organism, ruling out aspects of its phenotype that might require lots of elaborate description, but the details of which did not particularly help the organism.
 The concept was made more precise by Jack Szostak in a paper in _Nature_ in 2003, with a small correction by Hazen, Carothers, Griffin, and Szostak in 2007.